Institutional Research, Planning, and Assessment

 The office provides leadership in the area of college-wide assessment.
 The Educational Effectiveness Committee advises the President, through the Vice President of Institutional Research, Planning, and Assessment, on the implementation of a college-wide program to assess the College’s effectiveness and assist all academic administrators, faculty, and staff in meeting learning outcomes.

-In Institutional Research, we provide data and support for academic program reviews conducted by various programs at BCC.
+The Office provides data and support for academic program reviews conducted by various programs at BCC.
 The College has developed a timeline for 5-year reviews.
 The timeline and other supporting materials are available below.

 Administrative Area Reviews

-The College has developed a timeline for administrative area reviews as well.
+The College has developed a timeline for administrative area reviews.
 Using the standards developed by the Council for the Advancement of Standards in Higher Education (CAS), several functional areas are included in a 5-year review process.
 The timeline and other supporting materials are available below.

 - Why We Conduct Program Reviews